 Serious Infectious Disease Network (SIDN)

-The Serious Infectious Disease Network (SIDN) is a group of hospitals that safely provide appropriate care and management of patients with potentially highly infectious diseases.
+The Serious Infectious Disease Network (SIDN) includes facilities within Alabama to ensure that appropriate care and management of patients with potentially highly infectious diseases is provided safely.
 Alabama uses a tiered approach to identify patients presenting with diseases of concern and to coordinate the appropriate response among local, state, and federal partners.

-Hospitals in Alabama will fall into one of two categories:
+Healthcare facilities and hospitals in Alabama fall into one of two categories:

 - Assessment Hospitals